famous-battles-and-conflicts

 Roman Accounts of Celtic Drums

 Julius Caesar, in his Commentarii de Bello Gallico, makes only passing references to Celtic musical instruments, but later Roman historians fill in details.
-Polybius (2nd century BCE) describes Gallic armies advancing “to the sound of many trumpets and drums,” noting that the Celts used them to “strike fear into the enemy.”
-Livy mentions that when the Gauls sacked Rome in 390 BCE, “the clashing of shields and the beat of drums” preceded their assault.
-These accounts, though sometimes embellished, confirm that war drums were a standard part of Celtic military equipment.
+Livy mentions that when the Gauls sacked Rome in 390 BCE, "the clashing of shields and the beat of drums" preceded their assault.
+Diodorus Siculus wrote that Celtic trumpets and drums "together produce a sound so harsh and confused that it might be taken for the roar of wild beasts."
+These accounts, while sometimes embellished, confirm that war drums were a standard part of Celtic military equipment.

 Burial Finds and Iconography